-“Them” referred to joint venture (jv) partners and guests who were notably more famous and fabulous (not to mention more photogenic) than I.
+“Them” refers to joint venture (jv) partners and guests who are notably more famous and fabulous (not to mention far more photogenic) than I.

 (1) Begin to build relationships by signing up to buy high-quality products and services from people you admire.
 Send nice comments to their social media pages and use your copywriting skills to offer testimonials.
 They’ll be genuine, because who wants to build relationships with anyone who offers bad products?

 (2) Even better, sell their products as an affiliate.

 Every online marketer will tell you, “Only a few affiliates actually make sales.”
 When you sell even one or two products, you get noticed and deeply appreciated.

 “I bought your storytelling product and I’d love to promote it” will be far more likely to build a relationship than, “Can we get together for coffee and talk about our businesses?”

 (3) Forget everything you’ve heard about being vulnerable.
 A potential JV partner, podcast guest or business friend wants to work with confident business owners who will make their lives easy and comfortable.